kmahyyg/ztncui-aio/README.md

 This feature allows you to generate a planet file without using C code and compiler.

 Also, due to limitation of IPC of Zerotier-One UI and multiple issues, we do NOT support customized port, you can ONLY use port 9993/udp here.

+Set the following environment variable when create the container, and according to your needs:

 | MANDATORY | Name | Explanation | Default Value |
 |:--------:|:--------:|:--------:|:--------:|